carpentries-incubator/python-classifying-power-consumption/episodes/05-multi-step-forecasts.md

     return result
 ```

+## Create a multi-step data window

 Create a data window that will forecast 24 timesteps (label_width), 24 hours
 into the future (shift), based on 24 hours of history (input_width).

+Since the value of the *label_width* and *shift* arguments are used to set
+model parameters later, we will stored this value in a variable.
+This way, if
+we want to test different label widths and shift values we only need to update
+the *OUT_STEPS* variable.

 ```python
 OUT_STEPS = 24